Calamitous/grep-fu/README.md

 	grep-fu h helpless

-Multiple word searches and searched containing special regex characters should be surrounded by quotes:
+Multiple word searches and searches containing special regex characters should be surrounded by quotes:

-	grep-fu s "it should be tested"
+	grep-fu s "should be tested"

 	grep-fu "^[^\?] fishy fishy fishy fish$"